kamoo1/Kamoo-s-TSM-App/README.md

 TSM Backend is a serverless auction data updater and exporter for the Trade Skill Master (TSM) addon in World of Warcraft.

+## Features
+- Updates auction data and stores it in a database file.
+- Exports auction data to TSM's `AuctionDB.lua` file.
+- Supports Retail as well as Classic and Classic WLK
+- Updates can be run on Github Actions, database files are shared via Github Releases.
+You can skip the update step and directly export the data from an existing repository.

 ## Usage
 ### Running the Update Locally
 To run update locally, follow these steps: